How to fix ‘nvspcap64.dll not found’ startup error on Windows 10

 - Press the “Windows” and “R” key at the same time to launch the Run program.

 - Type “msconfig” without quotes and click on “OK”.

 - Now, click on the “Services” tab.

 - Here, uncheck the “NVIDIA GeForce Experience Service” box (or any other NVIDIA application programs) and click on “OK”.

 Also, you can update NVIDIA graphics driver on your PC so as to fix the issue.
 Here’s how to update your PC’s graphics driver:

 - Press the “Windows” and “R” key to launch the “Run” program.

 - In the Run windows, type devmgmt.msc and click “OK” to open “Device Manager”.

-- From the Device Manager left panel, expand the Display adapters’ category and right-click on NVIDIA driver.
+- From the Device Manager left the panel, expand the Display adapters’ category and right-click on NVIDIA driver.